nhsbsa/immigration-hs/docs/documentation/make-first-prototype/show-users-answers.md

 ## Delete the remaining example answers

-On the ‘Check answers’ template page, there are example answers that you do not need.
+On the ‘Check answers' template page, there are example answers that you do not need.

 1. Find and delete the whole `<div>` that starts with `<div class="govuk-summary-list__row">` and contains 'Contact information'.